-Actions for 2013 to 2016 Justification Success measure 2013 actions update ACHIEVED Continue to collate and update resources In our staff survey in 2012: Continue to improve the proportion 2016 survey - 94% of on department website on a monthly between a third and half of staff of staff who know where to find key staff agree that basis members did not know where to find information in staff surveys in 2014 information is shared Dawn Fraser key information for example about and 2016 effectively through the training, department newsletter.
-Monitor internal and external hits on the re grading, codes of practice on website and intranet harassment and bullying or 82% (81% of women) of 6 monthly Dawn Fraser sabbatical and study leave or staff know where to find career planning resources in the information about key Review actions and achievements in university policies and services.
-January 2015 and set new actions as appropriate SAT
+Actions for 2013 to 2016 Justification Success measure 2013 actions update Continue to collate and update resources on department website on a monthly basis Dawn Fraser In our staff survey in 2012: between a third and half of staff members did not know where to find key information for example about training, Continue to improve the proportion of staff who know where to find key information in staff surveys in 2014 and 2016 2013 actions update ACHIEVED 2016 survey - 94% of staff agree that information is shared effectively through the department newsletter.
+Monitor internal and external hits on the website and intranet 6 monthly Dawn Fraser re grading, codes of practice on harassment and bullying or sabbatical and study leave or career planning resources in the 82% (81% of women) of staff know where to find information about key Review actions and achievements in January 2015 and set new actions as appropriate SAT university policies and services.